jeras/TCB/doc/TCB.md

 - The manager must not wait for `rdy` to be asserted before starting a new cycle by asserting `vld`.
 - The subordinate can assert/remove the `rdy` signal without restrictions.
 - There is no inherent timeout mechanism.
-- TODO: clarify `rdy` behavior if part of the system is under reset.
+- TODO: clarify `rdy` behavior if only part of the system is under reset.

 This means once a request cycle is initiated, it must be completed with a transfer.
 Since `rdy` can be asserted during reset (`rdy` can be a constant value),